What is The Monkey Cage?

-Decisions about Monkey Cage contributions are made by a board of editors all of whom are political scientists with expertise in various areas.
+Decisions are made by a board of editors all of whom are political scientists with expertise in various areas.
 We are supported by professional editors who edit posts and manage the site.

 - We do not publish traditional op-eds or editorials that advocate for political parties, candidates, or public policies.

 - We accept only pitches from authors, not from public relations professionals.

-- We do not automatically extend the right to respond to anything published on The Monkey Cage.
+- We do not automatically extend the right to respond to anything published on TMC.

 John Sides is a Professor of Political Science at George Washington University.
 He specializes in public opinion, voting, and American elections.
 His books include Identity Crisis: The 2016 Presidential Campaign and the Battle for the Meaning of America.
 He has also written for the New York Times, Washington Post, Los Angeles Times, the New York Daily News, Salon, Boston Review, and Bloomberg View.
-Follow him on Twitter @monkeycageblog.
+Follow him on Twitter @johmsides.